Ceremonial bowing and offering food at ancestors' tombs -- a case study

 This past weekend -- September 17 -- was a major Korean holiday.
 The traditions associated with that holiday pose challenges for Korean Christians, challenges that are similar to those in the case studies we looked at in class.

 The holiday lasts three days.
-During that time, everyone goes home to the grandparents' house on the father's side of the family, where the entire family will gather.
-There is a lot of gift giving and eating of large meals.
+During that time, everyone goes home to the grandparents' house on the father's side, where the entire family will gather.
+There are a lot of gifts given and large meals eaten.
 During this holiday, the grandparents will decide if this is the right time for the younger married couples to have their first child or to add another one, as the case may be.
 From what I understand, Chuseok is Korea's largest and most important holiday, surpassing even Christmas.

 Today, I had a discussion about this with Dr. Cho, a Korean Bible professor from a nearby university who attends the International English Church.
 He told me that while he and his family visited the gravesite of his deceased family members during this year's Chuseok, they did not bow as is the traditional custom.